edvargas/study/awsStudy.md

         - User case: preserve root volume when instance is terminated

 - EBS Snapshots
-    - Mae a backup (snapshot) of your EBS volume at a point in time
+    - Make a backup (snapshot) of your EBS volume at a point in time
     - Not necessary to detach volume to do snapshot, but recommended
     - Can copy snapshots (backups) across AZ or Region